gridsuite/documentation/README.md

 - Other services dependencies: nearly all other web services
 - Use PowSyBl libraries: no

 This is the only entry point to the back-end.
 Front-ends can only send requests to the gateway.
 All the other web services do not expose their API directly to the front-ends.
 Requests are routed by the gateway to other micro services.
-This gateway is mainly responsible from implementing secury features: https and user access right verification.
+This gateway is mainly responsible for implementing security features: https and user access rights verification.

 ### User admin server